Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Introduction

 \section{Introduction}

-The Tile Assembly Model (TAM) \cite{Winf98} created a paradigm for computation to be carried out by a physical assembly process that captured the essence of the Wang tiling model \cite{wang_proving_1961}.
-Turing machine simulation within the TAM demonstrated its capacity for universal computation, and many subsequent assembly programs shifted focus to patterns, shapes and structures as the output of tile computation \cite{RotWin00, RoPaWi04, soloveichik_complexity_2007, kao_randomized_2008}.
-Many modifications to the standard TAM have been invesitigated, including several variants that capture the notion of hierarchical assembly \cite{AGKS05g, DDFIRSS07, becker_pictures_2009}.
-Recent work has introduced the notion of using signaled glue activation to guide hierarchical assembly, enabling recursive self assembly \cite{PadillaLiuSeeman, majumder_activatable_2007}.
-A model is developed here that in the most general way possible, describes a signaled tile self assembly process that enriches the tile assembly paradigm with improved capabilities and allows tile assembly to more closely emulate biological and natural processes.
+The abstract Tile Assembly Model (aTAM) \cite{Winf98} created a paradigm for computation to be carried out by a physical assembly process that captured the essence of the Wang tiling model \cite{wang_proving_1961}.
+Turing machine simulation within the aTAM demonstrated its capacity for universal computation, and many subsequent assembly programs shifted focus to patterns, shapes and structures as the output of tile computation \cite{RotWin00, RoPaWi04, soloveichik_complexity_2007, kao_randomized_2008}.
+Many modifications to the standard aTAM have been investigated, including several variants that capture the notion of hierarchical assembly \cite{AGKS05g, DDFIRSS07, becker_pictures_2009, Versus, CheDot12, PadillaLiuSeeman}.
+Previous work introduced the notion of using signaled glue activation \cite{PadillaLiuSeeman, majumder_activatable_2007}, in particular to guide hierarchical assembly, enabling recursive self assembly \cite{PadillaLiuSeeman}.
+Here we develop a general model of signaled tile self-assembly to enrich the tile assembly paradigm with greater capabilities that anticipate advancing techniques in the field of DNA nanotechnology and allow tile assembly to more closely emulate biological and natural processes.

-Signaled glue activation was introduced for the purpose of allowing supertiles to take on new identities or roles once assembled \cite{PadillaLiuSeeman}, so that supertile interactions as described in hierarchical models such as the 2-HAM \cite{adleman_combinatorial_2002, AGKS05g} can simulate the interactions of individual tiles.
-In particular, recursive assembly results when supertiles simulate the original tiles of the tile set \cite{PadillaLiuSeeman}, a strategy outlined here in section 3.3 in a scheme for efficient line assembly.
-The line assembly program makes use of a random assignment of the fate of a given supertile.
-Here, random choice of roles (left or right half of the line) are made by random tile binding events.
-A similar random choice of fate was utilized in the Robinson tiling construction of\cite{PadillaLiuSeeman}, and is a feature that makes effective use of the random interactions expected in a test tube of well-mixed DNA tiles that might implement the model.
+Signaled glue activation was introduced in \cite{PadillaLiuSeeman} for the purpose of establishing communication inside an assembly so that by activating glues at the exterior of the assembly it may take on new identities or roles.
+Interactions between assemblies, as described in hierarchical models such as the 2-HAM \cite{adleman_combinatorial_2002, AGKS05g}, can simulate the interactions of individual tiles, coordinated in the STAM by the introduction of signals.
+In particular, recursive assembly results when supertiles simulate the original tiles of the tile set \cite{PadillaLiuSeeman}, a strategy outlined here in section 4 in a scheme for efficient line assembly.